Open NowMixed2026-2027

 • Applicant must be an ECEC service currently approved for and receiving the Child Care Subsidy under Family Assistance Law.

-• Provider must not be a stand-alone kindergarten service not approved for and receiving CCS.
+• Ineligible applicants include stand-alone kindergarten or pre-school services not approved for and receiving CCS.

 Only ECEC services currently approved for and receiving the Child Care Subsidy under Family Assistance Law, including long day care, family day care, in-home care, centre-based day care and outside school hours care services, are eligible and can apply for their employees.
-Eligible employees must be Australian citizens, permanent residents, or hold a valid work visa allowing employment in the ECEC sector; be a contact worker or eligible non-contact worker; and be full-time, part-time, or casual employees who have worked more than 40 hours overall in the preceding three months with the service.
-Providers must not be stand-alone kindergarten or pre-school services not approved for and receiving CCS, individuals, organisations listed on the National Redress Scheme website, entities with outstanding invoices for previous Paid Practicum or Professional Development grant funding, or entities already receiving the maximum funding of 8 weeks for the same employee for the same period from the Commonwealth or a state or territory government.
+To be eligible, the employee must be an Australian citizen or permanent resident, or hold a valid work visa including a student visa allowing employment in the ECEC sector; be either a contact worker or a non-contact worker such as a director or educational leader providing direct support, education and care, or supervision; and be a full-time, part-time or casual employee who has worked more than 40 hours overall in the preceding three months with that service.
+The provider must not be a stand-alone kindergarten or pre-school service not approved for and receiving CCS, an individual, an organisation listed on the National Redress Scheme website, an entity with outstanding invoices for previous Paid Practicum or Professional Development grant funding, or an entity already receiving the maximum amount of funding of 8 weeks for the same employee for the same period from the Commonwealth or a state or territory government.

 What's Funded

-Eligible ECEC employees complete their practicum with wage support, helping build workforce capability and support the ECEC sector.Key Information
+Eligible ECEC employees complete required practicum placements while remaining on paid leave, supporting workforce development and qualification progression in the ECEC sector.Key Information

 Applicant Types